Murder With a Bad Altitude

 I objected.
 “But I don’t know how to pilot one of – ” her smile, the one that used to melt me, froze me now – “oh, I see.”

-She pulled a metal handle, released the tether, and I was airborne.
-The wind swept me away so quickly, I didn’t see her wave.
+She pulled the anchors, cut the mooring lines, and I was airborne.
+The wind swept me away so quickly, I missed her parting wave.

 I don’t know if she cleverly planned the power line or if that was a stroke of luck to end things early, but that’s where the fire started.
-And where my life stopped.
+And where my life ended.

 It’s tough to use a hot air balloon as a murder weapon, but give my wife an incentive and a pink revolver and suddenly strange things begin to happen.
 Excuse me while I check my life insurance policy and figure out what’s going to get me with the letter I: